Apartment classes of integral symplectic groups: The restricted Tits building

 \section{The restricted Tits building}

 This section introduces and studies a new poset, the restricted Tits building $T^\omega_n(W)$.
 In the next section, we use this poset to fix gaps in an argument contained in \cite{putman2009aninfinitepresentationofthetorelligroup}.
 The results for $T^\omega_n(W)$ presented here are also used in the sequel to this work \cite{brueckpatztsroka2023inpreparation}.
+We assume that $n \geq 1$ throughout this section.

-Let $n \in \mbN$.
 Recall that the symplectic Tits building $T_n^\omega$ is the poset of nontrivial isotropic subspaces of $\mbQ^{2n}$ ordered by inclusion of subspaces.
 The order complex of this poset, which we also denote by $T_n^\omega(\mbQ)$, is an ordered simplicial complex with $k$-simplices given by the following set of flags

 This complex has dimension $n-1$ and the $i$-th face of a $k$-simplex is obtained by omitting the $i$-th isotropic subspace $V_i$ of the flag.
-Consider the subspace